vianna-research/website/pages/01_workgroups/nogueira/research/eas.md

 ![Schematic drawing of a cochlear modell.](eas.jpg)

-# Binaural fusion of electric-acoustic stimulation
+# Binaural fusion of EAS
 * Investigation of central electic acoustic interaction through speech understanding performance and cortical EEG measurements;
 * Investigataion of peripheral electric acoustic interaction through electric-acoustic pitch matching and measurment of auditory brainstem responses;
 * Optimization of the CI fitting  using the measurements of central and peripheral electric acoustic interaction.